Update: See the Summer 2021 page for information about remote learning this coming summer.

 Each summer undergraduates, graduate students, professionals, and other non-traditional students from across the country come to UW-Madison to study a language at the Wisconsin Intensive Summer Language Institutes (WISLI).
-WISLI offers high-quality language courses in less commonly taught languages (LCTLs).
+WISLI provides high-quality instruction of less commonly taught languages (LCTLs).
 WISLI courses are intensive, condensing an entire year of language study in the 8-week summer session.
 The institutions combine classroom learning with a variety of co-curricular activities.
 WISLI language courses are cost-effective and accessible through synchronous, virtual learning.

-The core strength of WISLI is its longstanding summer language institutes, several of which were founded by consortia of universities to ensure that high-quality instruction is offered in an accessible forum during the summer for what are typically low-enrollment languages.
+The core strength of WISLI is its longstanding summer language institutes, several of which were founded by consortia of universities to ensure that high-quality instruction is offered in an accessible forum during the sum

 Arabic, Persian, Turkish